-TRAINING TIP: Use positive reinforcement with treats like Zuke’s Mini Naturals, which have only three calories.
+Training Tip: Use positive reinforcement with treats like Zuke’s Mini Naturals, which have less than three calories so they’re perfect for training.
 When your dog starts to go through your legs, reward them to encourage them to learn the game.

-4. Use equipment like a K-9 FitBone at home.
-While your dog stands with his front paws on the balance disk, you can hold a plank position (such as a pushup pose) on the other end of the disk, she suggests.
+4. Use equipment like a K9FITBone™ at home.
+While your dog stands with his front paws on the balance disk, you can hold a plank position (such as a push-up pose) on the other end of the disk, she suggests.

 5. Take a hike.
-“It’s not only great exercise but it clears your head.
+“It’s not only great exercise, but it clears your head.
 It makes a really fun weekend activity you can do with your dog.”
-She suggests hiking with friends who also have dogs, or joining a meet-up group in your city, which has the added benefit of someone else planning the activity so all you have to do is show up.
+Silver suggests hiking with friends who also have dogs, or joining a meet-up group in your city, which has the added benefit of someone else planning the activity so all you have to do is show up.

 6. Add intensity to a walk with interval training.
 Run to, say, a stop sign and then walk until you hit another mark and run again.
 “It increases intensity for you and your dog.”

 7. Try a dog sport.
 Silver and Rocco compete in agility, which gives them both a good workout by testing coordination.
 Other canine sports with clubs and/or classes include dock jumping, flyball, lure coursing, skijoring and nosework.
-“Or if you don’t want to commit to a class, try a fun weekend activity like kayaking or stand up paddle boarding.”
-For water sports, she says your dog can wear a life vest and swim beside you.
+“Or if you don’t want to commit to a class, try a fun weekend activity like kayaking or stand up paddleboarding.”
+For water sports, Silver says your dog can wear a life vest and swim beside you.

 Just as people should check with their doctors before starting a new fitness regimen, Silver says to check with your veterinarian before trying something new with your dog.
 She hopes pet parents explore fitness options to decrease the “epidemic” of overweight people and dogs in this country, but also because getting fit with a canine pal is such a win/win.